 We use the revised MD17 dataset \citet{rMD17}, as the original MD17 dataset has a high level of numerical noise \citep{md17}.
 The revised MD17 dataset was calculated with a more accurate DFT functional/convergence criteria than the original MD17.
 For this dataset, we currently have explored the task-independent metric.
 We use the provided five train/test splits from \url{https://figshare.com/articles/dataset/Revised_MD17_dataset_rMD17_/12672038} and train a separate model for each molecule.
 Note it is not recommended to train a model on more than 1,000 samples from rMD17 \cite{rMD17}, even though the dataset has 100,000 conformers for each trajectory.
 We train a generic transformer with 812k parameters for 50 epochs on the train/test splits provided with the Adam optimizer at learning rate \texttt{1e-5} and batch size \texttt{128}.

 As seen in \Cref{fig:all_md17_acc}, all molecules are canonicalized.
 However, the task-independent metric of test accuracy yields significantly different values per molecules.
 For example, aspirin has a test accuracy of 97.869\%, but ethanol yields 79.834 \%.
 In \Cref{fig:all_md17_acc}, ethanol and malohaldehyde have a noticeably lower degree of canonicalization.
-As a physical sanity check for our distributional symmetry breaking metric, we plot the distributions for the principal moments of inertia for each molecule.
-Examples of more canonicalized and less canonicalized molecules as determined by our metric are shown in Figure \ref{fig:md17_inertia}.